PalmLab Help Center

 Statistical Significance

-- P-value < 0.05: Statistically significant relationship
+- FDR < 0.05: Statistically significant relationship.

-- OR > 1: Positive association (co-occurrence tendency)
+- OR > 1: Positive association (co‑occurrence).

-- Jaccard near 1: High expression pattern similarity
+- Jaccard near 1: High co‑detection similarity.

 Biological Interpretation

-- Co-occurrence: May indicate functional cooperation, same pathway, or complex formation
+- Co-occurrence: May indicate functional cooperation, same pathway, or complex formation.

-- Tissue-specific patterns: Reveal context-dependent relationships
+- Tissue-specific patterns: Reveal context-dependent relationships.

 Tool 4: Hotspot Mutation Analysis